 Information about Reblocking, Restumping and Underpinning

 Are your experiencing jammed or not locking doors or window in your home?
 Is your floor level uneven?
 Your home may require reblocking as the timber stumps used to hold the house may be damaged causing discomfort.
 If your house is sitting on steel, bricks or concrete stumps they may have become out-of-level.
-The problems can be easily solved by house reblocking and underpinning.
+The problems can be easily solved by reblocking or restumping.
 However, how do you make sure your restumping is successful?
 Here is a guide to the restumping process.

 Select your stumps